cchungmin/CI_Azure/README.md

 CI_Azure
 ========

-An extended library for users to utilize Windows Azure Table Storage in CodeIgnitor.
+An extended library for users to utilize Windows Azure Table Storage in CodeIgnitor.<br>
 Notice that this version only supports Azure Table Storage right now, not support other types of storage.